SkynetLabs/skynet-kernel/README.md

 + response: Sent by the receiver as the final message associated with a query.
   Future messages that use the query's nonce will be ignored.

 All messages will therefore have a nonce and a method.
-Additional fields may be required depending on the method of the original query.
-Any message with a method of 'response' will also have an 'err' field indicating whether or not there was an error during the call.
-The err will always either be a string or null, if the err is a string there will be no other fields.
+Messages can optionally have a 'data' field, which can be any object and will vary based on the query method.

+Finally, all response messages will have an 'err' field.
+If there is no error, 'err' will be set to 'null'.
+If there is an error, it is expected that there will be no data payload.

 ### Web Page -> Bridge